pranjul714/amplitude/README.md

 # amplitude
-This is amplitude website code
+This is amplitude website code pranjul